-Check out this Brochure about visiting Wurzburg.
+Check out this Brochure about visiting Wuerzburg.

-Learn more about the City of Wurzburg.
+Learn more about the City of Wuerzburg.

 A valid passport is required to participate in this program.
 You do not need a visa before you arrive however, You will need a residence permit upon arrival.
 More information regarding the visa application process is available upon acceptance to the program.